Axiomat-io/axiomat.io/content/foundation/_index.md

 We believe in bridging the digital divide and ensuring equal access to technology.
 Through our Technology Donations program, we donate refurbished computers, laptops, and other IT equipment to schools, non-profit organizations, and underprivileged communities.
 By providing access to technology, we empower individuals and organizations to thrive in the digital age.

+## Working with Us

+We are always looking for passionate individuals and organizations to join us in our mission.
+Whether you are an educator, a student, a developer, or a community leader, there are many ways to get involved.
+You can volunteer your time, contribute your expertise, or support our initiatives through donations and sponsorships.
+Together, we can make a positive impact and create a safer, more inclusive digital world.